pydata/xarray/doc/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Please try to maintain backward compatibility. *xarray* has growing number of users with
 lots of existing code, so don't break it if at all possible.
-If you think breakage is,
+If you think breakage is
-required clearly state why as part of the pull request.
+required, clearly state why as part of the pull request.
 Also, be careful when changing
 method signatures and add deprecation warnings where needed.
 Also, add the deprecated
 sphinx directive to the deprecated functions or methods.